A LOUISIANA LOCAL FAVORITE

 THE LOUISIANA 5K MEDALS & AWARDS

-ALL finishers will receive a beautiful medal designed specifically for the 5K.
+ALL finishers receive a special 5th anniversary medal designed specifically for the Louisiana 5K.

 *Please note that all age group awards are based on UHF timing tags provided by End Result, NOT gun time.